Frequently asked questions

 What do I need to do to be considered for a transplant?

-A transplant program must evaluate anyone who may wish to have a transplant, and it would make the final decision about whether to accept that person as a candidate.
-You are not automatically listed for a transplant just because you’ve had some contact with a transplant program.
+A transplant program must evaluate anyone who may wish to have a transplant, and health care professionals there would make the final decision about whether to accept that person as a candidate.
+You are not automatically listed for a transplant just because you’ve had contact with a transplant program.

 - Receive a referral from your physician.

 - Contact a transplant hospital.
-Learn as much as possible about the 200+ transplant hospitals in the United States and choose one based on your needs, including insurance, location, finances and support group availability.
+Learn as much as possible about the 200+ transplant hospitals in the United States and choose one based on your needs, including insurance accepted, location, financial options and support group availability.

 - Schedule an appointment for evaluation to determine if you are a good candidate for transplant.